JuanitaPC/Conway/README.md

+This repository contains the KLO and corresponding SnapPy files used in the computation $\tau(J_0)=-1$.
+The following are the steps required to obtain the calculation.

+In a SnapPy window type M=snappy.Manifold().

+In the link editor window that gets opened, select File>Open File and choose your copy of `J0.lnk'.

+Then select Tools>Send to SnapPy, and go back to the SnapPy window.

+Type J0=M.link(); J0.knot_floer_homology().

-Here's a brief description of the files contained in this repository:
+Brief description of the files contained in this repository:

 gamma0-bands-isotopies.klo: a KLO file showing the isotopies that transform gamma_0 into the diagram shown in Figure 5.